Oktay Derelioğlu: Journeyman years (1999–2008)

 Siirtspor transferred him at the start of the 1999–2000 where he scored twice in four matches before being loaned out to Gaziantepspor on 11 November 1999.
 Derelioğlu spent the rest of the season with the club, scoring 16 times in 20 matches.
-The following season, Derelioğlu moved abroad to UD Las Palmas for £2 million.
+The following season, Derelioğlu moved abroad to Las Palmas for £2 million.

 Derelioğlu spent two months with the club before returning to Turkey, making two appearances.
 Derelioğlu was the subject of controversy with the Spanish club, getting into a physical altercation with then-captain Vinny Samways during a training session.
-He also complained that his teammates weren't passing the ball to him.
+He also complained that his teammates were not passing the ball to him.

 In his first season back with Trabzonspor, Derelioğlu scored 14 times in 13 matches.
-However, he left the club and signed Fenerbahçe on 25 July 2001, complaining that he hadn't been paid by Trabzonspor.
+However, he left the club and signed Fenerbahçe on 25 July 2001, complaining that he had not been paid by Trabzonspor.
 He moved to Samsunspor on the last day of the 2002–03 winter transfer window.

 At the end of the season, Derelioğlu moved abroad for a second time, but returned to Turkey during the winter transfer window.
 With Akçaabat Sebatspor, Derelioğlu netted nine times in 21 matches.
 Khazar Lankaran transferred him at the start of the 2004–05 season.

 Derelioğlu moved back to Turkey during the winter transfer window and made 18 appearances for four different clubs in two-and-a-half seasons.
 Derelioğlu finished his career with his first club, Fatih Karagümrük, scoring one goal in four matches.
 He retired before the end of the 2007–08 season.